Tuesday, July 17, 2012

 - Hehe, I was once having a conversation with an old lady (Oh great, here comes the old lady again) and I asked her to do some STD tests, to which she answered (and he is now imitating her voice, I'll let you imagine that) But doctor, my husband has been dead for 15 years and I have always been faithful to him, I never had any sexual activity after him.
 Well sweetheart, I hate to tell you, it's not you whom I'm concerned about her sexual activities, it's your deceased husband whom I'm questioning his faithfulness to you.

-My jaw drops and hit the floor.
+My jaw drops and hits the floor.
 I mean telling a widow after 15 years that her husband could have been cheating on her, is just wrong.
 He sees the expression on my face and slaps his hand with the other again saying "Bad doctor, bad doctor".
 I am beyond uncomfortable now, I'm looking for a way out of this room.
 I say 'My STD results from 3 months ago are in the computer, if you'd like to check them out, please be my guest, but I'm not doing them again."

 "Oh, okay then, no worries.
 Could I have your card to call you for some Arabic lessons".